← All posts

 While the tech industry wrestles with its water consumption, policymakers are also intensifying efforts to tackle this issue.
 From the EU to the US, new legislation is being introduced to govern water usage in the digital age, targeting efficient water use in data centers and enforcing transparency and accountability in the sector.

-These laws and directives not only influence how water resources are managed but also affect the supply and sanitation of water.
+These laws and directives influence how water resources are managed and affect water supply and sanitation.
 To effectively address water scarcity, governments must invest in governance structures and institutions capable of handling conflicts and adapting to variable conditions.

 Legislation and Incentives